ratify-project/ratify-web/docs/external plugins/Verifier/sbom.md

 ### Installation
 First, follow the first step of the [manual quickstart](../../quickstarts/quickstart-manual.md) to install Gatekeeper.

-Second, install Ratify with the sbom verifier enabled and configured.
-The sbom verifier must also be configured and cert provided.
+Second, install Ratify with the SBOM verifier enabled and configured.
+The SBOM verifier must also be configured and cert provided.
 Here, we will assume the report is signed using the quickstart image's signing key.

 ```bash
 helm repo add ratify https://deislabs.github.io/ratify